 - Scientific integrity and accountability encourages open discussion of any concerns regarding research conduct and scientific integrity without fear of retribution.

-Any questions or comments regarding these policies or issues of concerns can be referred to Chuan Yuan Li, PhD., Vice Chair for Research or Suephy Chen, MD, Chair, Department of Dermatology.
+Any questions or comments regarding these policies or issues of concerns can be referred to Jennifer Zhang, PhD., Vice Chair for Research or Suephy Chen, MD, Chair, Department of Dermatology.

 Practices Important in developing and maintaining a culture of scientific accountability within individual laboratories